younata/younata.github.io/_posts/2025-06-26-whats-new-in-testing-swift-6-2.md

 - Attachments
 - Evaluate in ConditionTrait

 The first 3 were included in Swift 6.1, releasing alongside xcode 16.3.
 The latter 3 are in Swift 6.2, and are currently included in the xcode 26.0 beta.
-Additionally, there are at least 3 pitches I'm aware of that are being actively discussed, which may or may not make it into the Swift 6.2 release.
+Additionally, there are at least 3 pitches I'm aware of that are being actively discussed, though I only expect one of them to make it into the Swift 6.2 release.

 Let's go over each of these, starting with Ranged Confirmations.